 This is a summary of the various Boards and Commissions - what they do and when they meet.
 Some are established by the Town Charter others by the Code of the Town of Wethersfield.
 They all follow rules [Minority Representation] and regulations per Charter and/or Connecticut General Statutes.
 All affiliated and unaffiliated electors are eligible.
 Many of Boards and Commissions have informational web pages, and the Town Clerk's office maintains a list of the members of the Boards and Commissions.

-Advisory Committee for People with Disabilities — composed of fifteen members.
-The Committee shall inquire into the needs of the disabled and make reports and recommendations to the Council.
+Advisory Committee for People with Disabilities — composed of eight members.
+The committee "shall inquire into the needs of the disabled and make reports and recommendations to the Council."
 Meets on the third Wednesday of the month.

 Board of Building Appeals — composed of five members and three alternates.
 The board hears all appeals from the ruling of the Building Inspector in the enforcement of the Building Code and renders a decision approving, modifying or reversing such rulings.
 Meetings are held as needed.